 Our consideration of internal control over financial reporting was for the limited purpose described in the first paragraph of this section and was not designed to identify all deficiencies in internal control over financial reporting that might be deficiencies, significant deficiencies or material weaknesses.
-We noted certain immaterial matters that are discussed in the Comments and Recommendation section.
 We did not identifying any deficiencies in internal control over financial reporting that we consider to be material weaknesses, as defined above.